SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 **queueNameGroupOnly**
 When True, consume from a queue with a name equal to the `group`.
 Otherwise the queue name is `destination.group`.
-This is useful, for example, when using Spring Cloud Stream to consume from an existing RabbitMQ queue.
+This is useful, for example, when using Steeltoe Stream to consume from an existing RabbitMQ queue.

   Default: `False`.